IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Once you have created the analytics file, run this curl command to add it to your settings (using the same file location as in the example above):

-``curl -X PUT -d '/var/www/dataverse/branding/analytics-code.html' http://localhost:8080/api/admin/settings/:WebAnalyticsCode``
+:command:`curl -X PUT -d '/var/www/dataverse/branding/analytics-code.html' http://localhost:8080/api/admin/settings/:WebAnalyticsCode`

 Tracking Button Clicks
 ++++++++++++++++++++++